 If you do get bed bugs, you should not feel embarrassed to let the school and your neighbors know.
 Many believe that bed bugs only can live in dirty places, but this is not true; bed bugs can be founded in some of the cleanest places as well.
 Most of the reports can be done anonymously and this report not only will help prevent your neighbors from getting bed bugs but will lower the risk of bed bugs coming back from someone that got bed bugs from your home originally.

 The school should never delay in formulating a school protocol on bed bug eradication and every member of the school community, including parents and residents, must be carried along in the process.
 Bed bugs spread fast and must be prevented from spreading without delay.
+You can also become part of our bed bug monitoring program in Overland Park.
+Our program lets a pest expert do all of the work for you as well as give you a free guide to bed bugs.

 ABOUT THE AUTHOR: Ty the Bug Guy